Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

      printf("Fail to regater the callback.");
    ```

-2. Get all of connected clients.
+2. Get the list of all connected SoftAP clients.
-   You can obtain all of connected clients by using `softap_foreach_connected_clients()`
+   You can use softap_foreach_connected_clients() to get the list of all connected SoftAP clients.
    The second parameter is the callback function.
 This callback is invoked when you get the connected client repeatedly.
    ```
    ret = softap_foreach_connected_clients(softap, connected_client_cb, NULL);